ryukirisame/learningjs/execution-context.md

 1. Creates a new Function Execution Context (FEC)
 2. Inside that, creates a Function Environment Record (FER)
-3. Inside the FER, it allocates:
+3. Inside the FER, it allocates function specific bindings:
     - parameter bindings → `a = 5`, `b = 6`
     - function name → `example` (only in case of named function expression)
     - `arguments` object